superkabuki/SuperKabuki-patched-FFmpeg/README.md

 ## What does it do?

-* The patch is only nine lines of code, it allows you copy a SCTE-35 stream over as SCTE-35, when you're encoding with ffmpeg.
+* The patch  allows you copy a SCTE-35 stream over as SCTE-35, when you're encoding with ffmpeg.
 * The patch also adds the SCTE-35 Descriptor __(CUEI / 0x49455543)__ , just to be fancy.
 * Everything else works just like unpatched ffmpeg.
 ---